gzukas/heropad/README.md

 # Heropad

-Heropad is an experimental sociogram visualization tool, providing an innovative way to explore and understand the dynamic network of relationships between heroes.
-It offers insights into the awards they have earned.
+Heropad is an experimental full-stack application designed to visualize social links.
+It introduces an innovative way to explore and understand the dynamic network of relationships between heroes, providing insights into the awards they have earned.

-Please be aware that all generated hero names and awards are entirely fictional.
-Any coincidences with real-world are purely accidental and unintended.
+Note that the generated hero names and awards are entirely fictional, with no intentional resemblance to the real world.

 ## 🚀 Highlights

+- A full-stack app presenting a pre-generated sociogram from the database to the UI
-- Interactive sociogram navigation.
+- Interactive sociogram navigation
-- Community detection for grouping related heroes.
+- Visualize the connections between related heroes within communities
-- Search functionality for heroes and awards.
+- Look for heroes and awards with optimal search functionality
-- Optimized award viewing through infinite loading and virtualization.
+- Infinite loading and virtualization for award viewing

 ## 📺 Preview

 ![Alt text](./docs/images/screenshot.jpg?raw=true 'Title')

-## Technology Stack
+## Built With

 The Heropad is built within a monorepository powered by [turborepo](https://turbo.build/repo).